The Library offers a variety of basic and customized instruction classes that help

 Students may receive individual assistance with their research at the reference desk

-CLSS 1050 is a basic library skills course taught by librarians.
+SLSS 1050 is a basic library skills course taught by librarians.
 Students learn the

-of significant sources found, and evaluate information.
+significant sources found, and evaluate information.
+The class is taught both face-to-face

 Created in 2010, the Library's orientation games are a great way to introduce new